Erwinvandervalk/erwinvandervalk.github.io/_posts/2021-11-15-well-written-tests.md

 Each test should:
 1. have a clear **purpose**.
 Sometimes this might mean test a single thing (even if the single thing is a complex business scenario).
 The name of the test is important, but so is the way you write it.
 2. actually protect you from **real issues**.
 I've seen too many tests that don't actually protect you from anything.
 I'll probably write another blog post later about things not worth testing.
 3. **Draw attention** to the things that are important in your test, while hiding the things which are not.
 Think deep and hard about what you want your test to express.
 What are the things that are different in this test from the other tests?
 This ties in again to it's purpose.
-Use normal programming techniques (such as data builders, fixtures, helper methods, etc) to hide things which are needed to make the test work, but don't bring understanding.
+Hiding the unimportant ceremony in helpers (such as data builders, fixtures, helper methods, etc) has the benefit of both **focussing attention** on what IS important but also allowing you to **reuse** the logic.
 4. Avoid **static mutable state** like the plague.
 Static mutable state is the thing that makes your test run fine when running them one at a time, but fail when you run them together, or on the build server.
 5. Be written at the **appropriate level** of technical complexity.
 Business oriented components have different requirements than more technical components.
 6. Clearly express the **reason for failures**.
 Tests will eventually fail (otherwise, what's their purpose?).
 When a test fails, should be quickly clear why they fail, ideally without the need for debugging.
 I've often found printing log messages to the test output window is a very powerful method for this..